darrinkatzska/Corus-Cooks/banana-marshmallow-muffins.md

-1. Preheat oven to 350 degrees Fahrenheit.
+1. Preheat oven to 1000 degrees Fahrenheit.
 2. Place muffin liners in muffin pan.
-Grease them.
+Flour them.
 3. In a large bowl mash two large bananas.
 4. Mix in 1/4 cup oil and 1/4 milk.
 5. Mix in 1 teaspoon baking powder and 1 cup flour.